 - There are bathrooms, but not showers.

-You will be happy to know that you can buy hot beverages, soft drinks and water in the Altavista Refuge.
+When making a reservation to spend the night in the Altavista Refuge on Teide, you will be happy to know that you can buy hot beverages, soft drinks and water in the refuge.
 If you want to use the vending machines, do not forget to carry coins, as the refuge offers no change.

 Furthermore, if you bring your own food, you can heat it up in the kitchen, which is fully equipped.